It’s been a long time since the Philadelphia Flyers had a difference-making goaltender.

 In the playoffs, the Flyers have long been on the other end of a goaltender standing on his head to steal a series.
 Perhaps the Flyers’ fortunes between the pipes have changed.
 Since the NHL restarted its season, Carter Hart is 6-2 with a .943 SAA, 1.71 GAA and two shutouts.

 Future is bright for Flyers goalie Carter Hart

 Hart has made NHL bettors and PA online sportsbooks take notice.
 When play resumed, the Flyers were +1000 to win the Stanley Cup.
 At the start of their Round Two matchup against the New York Islanders, the Flyers are now +600.

 Stick taps for Carter Hart.
-Here are just some reasons the Flyers might have possibly/hopefully/finally found their franchise goalie.
+Here are just some reasons the Flyers might possibly/hopefully/finally have found their franchise goalie.